Don't Hug Me I'm Scared (TV series): Previous works

 From 2011 to 2016, Joe Pelling and Becky Sloan, later along with Baker Terry, created Don't Hug Me I'm Scared, an art project and web series on YouTube.
 The series consists of six horror-themed puppet videos.

 In 2018, a video titled "Wakey Wakey..." was uploaded to the official channel, and teased an upcoming television show, and the pilot premiered at the 2019 Sundance Film Festival.
 However, the series was later scrapped.
 In an interview, Terry stated that "we were going to have to actually write jokes that functioned as jokes without a prop in every single instance".

 Release

 In July 2020, it was announced that the television series was picked up by Channel 4.
 In September 2021, Becky Sloan announced that production had finished.
 On 19 June 2022, a teaser trailer titled "FLY" was uploaded to the YouTube channel, announcing the release date of September.
 The video gained over 2 million views within 24 hours of release and reached No. 1 trending on YouTube.

-The series was released on All 4 on 23 September 2022.
-It was originally scheduled to be released on 12 September 2022, but was postponed following the death of Queen Elizabeth II.
-Episodes 1 and 2 aired on 30 September, episodes 3 and 4 aired on 7 October, and episodes 5 and 6 aired on 14 October, all on Channel 4.
+The series was released on Channel 4 on 23 September 2022, postponed from 12 September 2022 following the death of Queen Elizabeth II.
+In double-bill timeslots, the show was broadcast on linear Channel 4 weekly starting from 30 September.
 The series also released on their official website for paid access alongside official merchandise on 6 December 2024.

+On 23 February 2026, it was announced that the television series would begin streaming on the streaming service Dropout, with biweekly releases starting on 20 March 2026.